-Home security & burgler proofing
+Home security and burgler proofing

-An alarm system will make you safer whilst you are at home, as well as protecting your property and possessions when you are not there.
-There are DIY options available but one installed by a security company that monitors and has armed response will give you additional peace of mind.
+Light is the greatest tool you can use when it comes to home security.
+It is an effective deterrent for intruders.
+Motion-detecting lights used in conjunction with exterior beams that set off an alarm are great for making you aware of any activity in your yard.
+They can be made pet-friendly so that they are not triggered unnecessarily.
+A CCTV system is great for home security and helps to observe any activity outside your home.
+An alarm system will make you safer whilst you are at home, as well as protect your home while you are away.
+DIY alarms are available, but one installed by a security company that monitors and has armed response will give you additional peace of mind.
 In a tight situation, often the armed response will get to your property before the police do.
 Make sure that you regularly check that your alarm system is fully functional.
-Make sure that your chosen security provider is a registered member of the South African Intruder Detection Service Associations (SAIDSA) as this is a guarantee that any work carried out by them and equipment installed meets the appropriate industry standards.
+Your chosen security provider must be a registered member of the South African Intruder Detection Service Associations (SAIDSA).
+This is a guarantee that any work carried out by them and equipment installed meets the appropriate industry standards.

-BURGLAR PROOFING.
 Doors and windows are the weakest points of unauthorised access to your home.
 Ensure that your window guards are strong and preferably fixed to the walls and not the window frames.
 Make sure that the non-opening sections of windows are also guarded.
 Security gates also need to be of sturdy construction and, as silly as this may sound, need to be kept locked at all times!

-It takes small steps to change a negative into a positive and what better place to start that is with our family's safety and our property’s security.
+It takes small steps to change a negative into a positive and what better place to start than at home with your family.